Table of Contents

-Take a moment to imagine if our speech was spoken with long time intervals in between each word.
+Take a moment, before we get into guitar metronome exercises, to imagine if our speech was spoken with long time intervals in between each word.
 We use symbols such as the period to complete our sentences and the comma to organize our thoughts into comprehensible sentences.
 This creates the right space within our spoken speech to where it is fluent and understandable.
 With music, we apply the same concept, where we use rhythms to organize our notes and rests to complete our musical phrases.
 Playing the guitar can be combined into the marriage of the notes that we play (pitch) and the timing in which we play those notes (rhythm).
-The tool that you use to effectively bind these two things together is a metronome.
+The tool that you use to effectively bind these two things together is a metronome, and we have some guitar metronome exercises to help with that.

 Who should use a Metronome?